Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Results and Analysis

 \subsection{Discovery Curve Analysis}

-Figure~\ref{fig:discovery} shows cumulative entity and company discovery across the five iterations.
-The discovery rate is non-monotonic: iteration~3 yields the largest jump (+223 entities from 64 pages) as outbound links from iteration~2 pages lead to rich directory sites.
-Iteration~4 shows diminishing returns (+90 entities from 45 pages), while iteration~5 rebounds (+150 entities from 56 pages) as gap-generated company URLs begin resolving.
+Figure~\ref{fig:discovery} shows cumulative entity and company discovery across the five iterations, and Table~\ref{tab:per_iter} provides a detailed per-iteration breakdown.
+The discovery rate varies with page source richness: iteration~1 yields the strongest per-page return (219 entities from 24 seed pages), as seed URLs target high-value directory sites.
+Iteration~2 adds 201 entities from 44 outbound-linked pages.
+Iterations~3--4 show diminishing returns (+94 and +39 entities from 18 and 13 pages respectively) as many outbound links lead to low-content pages.
+Iteration~5 rebounds (+111 entities from 45 pages) as gap-generated seed URLs begin resolving to new directory sites.